 Any savings is better than nothing and the sooner you get started, the better!
 One of the most important things you should do would be to maximize your company's match, if offered.
 For example, if your company matches 50 cents on the dollar up to 6% of your compensation, you should contribute at least 6% of your compensation to receive the full benefit.
 Simply defer as much as you can afford to budget and take full advantage of the tax deferral.

-In-service distribution: Your plan may allow an in-service distribution from your retirement savings and any matching dollars from you company when your reach the age of 59 ½, even if you are still employed.
+Your plan may allow an in-service distribution from your retirement savings and any matching dollars from you company when you reach the age of 59 ½, even if you are still employed.
 If you have rollover dollars you can request an in-service distribution at any time, subject to your plan’s procedures.
+Termination:

 - Expenses for medical care for you, your spouse, your dependents,